Taojunshen/systemcenter-docs-psprocessing/sc-cmdlets/SystemCenter2016/VirtualMachineManager/vlatest/New-SCVMTemplate.md

 VMM Template Requirements

 This section describes the requirements for creating a template in VMM.

 - Template from VHD.
 If you create a template from a virtual hard disk (VHD), the VHD must meet the following requirements:

-     -- Operating system.
+  - Operating system.
 You must install a supported Windows operating system on the virtual hard disk before you use it to create the template.
-For information about supported operating systems, see Operating Systems Compatibility for System Center Technical Previewhttps://technet.microsoft.com/en-us/library/dn997307(v=sc.16).aspx in the TechNet library at https://technet.microsoft.com/en-us/library/dn997307(v=sc.16).aspx.
+For information about supported operating systems, see [Operating Systems Compatibility for System Center Technical Preview](https://technet.microsoft.com/en-us/library/dn997307(v=sc.16).aspx) in the TechNet library at `https://technet.microsoft.com/en-us/library/dn997307(v=sc.16).aspx`.

-     -- SysPrep.
+ - SysPrep.
 You must run the System Preparation tool (Sysprep.exe) on the VHD to ensure that every copy of the operating system is unique when you distribute it to multiple virtual machines.
 You can find Sysprep.exe installed on your Windows Server 2008 or later computer at its default location: C:\Windows\System32\sysprep\.

-     -- Local Administrator Password.
+  - Local Administrator Password.
 The local Administrator password of the guest operating system on a VHD that will be used to create a new template must be blank before you run Sysprep.exe on the virtual hard disk.
 A blank local Administrator password is required to enable you to have the option to specify the local Administrator password when you customize the guest operating system on the template.

 - Template from a Virtual Machine.
 If you create a template from a virtual machine, the virtual machine will be destroyed during the process of converting it to a template.
 If you want to keep the virtual machine and also use it to create a template, you can clone the virtual machine before you create the template.
-For information about how to clone a virtual machine, see New-SCVirtualMachine.
+For information about how to clone a virtual machine, see **New-SCVirtualMachine**.

 - Template for Self-Service Users.
 If a self-service user role includes permission to use a template, the self-service user cannot change any hardware profile settings.
 The only settings that a self-service user can change when using a template to create a virtual machine are computer name and, if the user has appropriate privileges, password and product ID number.

 VMM Support for Customizable or Non-Customizable Templates

 If you specify the *NoCustomization* parameter with the **New-SCVMTemplate** cmdlet, you do not need to add a guest operating system profile to the template as you create the template.
 Without a guest operating system profile, VMM will not require Sysprep to run within the guest operating system when a virtual machine that is created by using this template is deployed on a host.